Writing Newspaper Articles

 - Images/pictures: Choose images that will draw attention and help convey the story.

-Give each group a copy of Attachment One: Writing a Newspaper Article Organizer/Rubric.
+Give each group a copy of Handout One: Writing a Newspaper Article Organizer/Rubric.
 Tell the students to work together as a group to choose an article to read from the newspaper (probably from the front page).
 Have them locate the information from the article and record the evidence on the worksheet.

 Allow ten to fifteen minutes for this activity.
 Have each group share their information with another group.